-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. a qualitative and quantitative analysis of the landlord's complaint handling performance.
-This must also include a summary of the types of complaints the landlord has refused to accept; any findings of non-compliance with this Code by the Ombudsman; the service improvements made as a result of the learning from complaints; any annual report about the landlord's performance from the Ombudsman; and any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
-Yes This report will be completed annually by the Customer Experience Manager and submitted alongside the self assessment.
-This report will also be shared with customers and widely publicised on our website, on social media and through our customer newsletters and community hub spaces.
-8.2 The annual complaints performance and service improvement report must Yes This will be shared with the Member Responsible for be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
+This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
+Yes This will be completed annually by the Service Manager Customer Experience

+8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
 The governing body's response to the report must be published alongside this.
-Complaints who is also the Chair of the Risk and Audit Committee who receive quarterly reports on complaints.
-It will then go to the Group Board for approval and their response will be published alongside this report and self assessment.
-8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes The self-assessment will be conducted on an annual basis or sooner if there is any change in team structure, the Complaints Policy or process.
-8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes If we are required to do this following a Housing Ombudsman investigation we will comply as required.
-8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
-Yes Should this situation arise we will ensure the Housing Ombudsman is informed promptly with a timescale for returning to compliance.
+Yes This will be shared with the MRC and will be shared on our website 8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
+Yes The self-assessment will be redone following any significant change 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
+Yes 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Yes